 It was dry

 Hi Ann, I'm sorry to hear that your cake didn't turn out as expected.
-The post above includes a section on 'how to prevent dry cake' with possible reasons as to why this can happen.
+The post above includes a troubleshooting section with reasons as to why cake can turn out dry.
 Did you substitute/omit any listed ingredients?
 If not, it's likely that the cake was overbaked.
 If the cake isn't frosted yet, you could try brushing it with simple syrup.

 Can I use this recipe for cupcakes?
 If so, how many does it make?